-Total revenue by business segment is presented and further analyzed below by category of revenue.
+Total revenue by consolidated business segment is presented and further analyzed below by category of revenue.

 Terminaling Services Fees, Net.
-Pursuant to terminaling services agreements with our customers, which range from one month to ten years in duration, we generate fees by distributing and storing products for our customers.
-Terminaling services fees, net include throughput fees based on the volume of product distributed from the facility, injection fees based on the volume of product injected with additive compounds and storage fees based on a rate per barrel of storage capacity per month.
-The terminaling services fees, net by business segments were as follows (in thousands):
+Pursuant to terminaling services agreements with our customers, which range from one month to seven years in duration, we generate fees by distributing and storing products for our customers.
+Terminaling services fees, net include throughput fees based on the volume of product distributed from the facility, injection fees based on the volume of product injected with

-Terminaling Services Fees, Net, by Business Segment
+Terminaling Services Fees, Net, by Consolidated Business Segment